chrisgrieser/shimmering-obsidian/README.md

 ➡️ [Documentation of Features for Developers](documentation/Features%20for%20Developers.md)

 ---

+## Workflow Installation
+0. This workflow requires the [Powerpack for Alfred](https://www.alfredapp.com/powerpack/) (costs around 30€).
+1. Install the Obsidian plugins [Advanced URI](https://github.com/Vinzent03/obsidian-advanced-uri) & [Metadata Extractor](https://github.com/kometenstaub/metadata-extractor).
+Enable both plugins.
+2. Download the [latest release at GitHub](https://github.com/chrisgrieser/shimmering-obsidian/releases/latest).
+Double-click the `.alfredworkflow` file to install it.
+3. Run the Alfred Command `osetup` and select the vault you want to control with _Shimmering Obsidian_.[^1] Obsidian will then restart.
+(Even if you have only one vault, you need to confirm that one vault once before you can use the workflow. )
+4. _Recommended:_ After installing the workflow, you should configure the settings of this workflow to make use of most of its features.
+Refer to the [Workflow Configuration](documentation/Workflow%20Configuration.md) for further information.

 ## Alfred Themes
 I also designed some [themes for Alfred](https://github.com/chrisgrieser/alfred-themes) you can check out.